Here are all the winners from the 2024 Grammys – rolling list

 Peter Herresthal – ‘Mazzoli: Dark With Excessive Bright’

 Alex Brown, Harlem Quartet, Imani Winds, Edward Perez, Neal Smith & A.B.
-Spellman – ‘Passion For Bach And Coltrane’
+Spellman – ‘Passion For Bach And Coltrane’ – winner

 Chick Corea – ‘Sardinia’